MohHasan1/MohHasan1/README.md

 # Hasan's Profile

-* Hi there!
-I’m **Hasan**, a Software Engineering student at Seneca Polytechnic.
+Hi there!
+I’m Hasan, a Software Engineering student at Seneca Polytechnic.
-* Passionate about web development and exploring new tools and technologies.
+Passionate about web development, AI, and building intelligent systems.
-* Interested in **system design** and **software architecture**, aiming to build scalable, maintainable applications.
+Exploring AI workflows, agent-based systems, and microservice architectures to design scalable, modular applications.
+Interested in system design and software architecture, with a focus on clean, maintainable solutions.
-* Always learning and experimenting to create useful and efficient web solutions.
+Always learning and experimenting with new tools, frameworks, and technologies.
 * **Azure AI and AWS AI Practitioner Certified** – expanding my skills in AI alongside full-stack development.
 * Reach me at [hasan.swe.dev@gmail.com](mailto:hasan.swe.dev)
 * **LinkedIn**: [Hasan's LinkedIn](https://www.linkedin.com/in/hasan-in/)